njanders9124/njanders9124.github.io/essays/nothing-can-be-certain.md

 <img class="ui center floated rounded image" src="../images/E-File.png">

 I understand that some other factors are influencing those percentages, such as the increasing prevalence of the internet and people manually E-filing, but just think which one you'd choose.
-Now imagine the other side of that desisn.
-Imagine you're trying to ask people to pay for a piece of software that you've designed.
+Now imagine the other side of that design.
+Imagine you're trying to ask people to pay for a piece of software that you've created.
 Do you think something that looks like the 1040 will have people scrambling to open their wallets? (hint: Intuit, makers of TurboTax, had $6.7B in revenue last year)

 ## UI design from the maker's end